-$M. Div., M.A.\ in\ Counseling,\ M.A.\ (Biblical\ and\ Theological\ Studies),\ M.A.\ in\ Global\ Leadership,\ M.A.\ in\ Ministry\ and\ M.A.\ in\ Ministry\ and\ M.A.\ in\ Ministry\ and\ M.A.\ in\ M$
+M.Div., M.A. in Counseling, M.A.
+(Biblical and Theological Studies), M.A. in Global Leadership, M.A. in Ministry and Leadership,

-D.Min., Doctor of Intercultural Studies., Th.M.
+D.Min., Doctor of Intercultural Studies., Th.M., Ed.D. in Intercultural Education

 The following extension sites are approved as specified: